 Sukhothai Sukhothai Province, Thailand Travel Guide

-Sukhothai's tropical climate calls for specific clothing for comfort throughout the year.
+Sukhothai''s hot and humid weather calls for particular attire for comfort throughout the year.
 During the hot season (March-May), prepare for intense heat.

 For the cool season (Nov-Feb), temperatures during the day are pleasant.
-For rainy season (May-Oct), pack quick-drying clothing.
+For rainy season (May-Oct), pack quick-drying your clothes.

 Comfortable walking shoes or Sandals are required for extensive walking and cycling.